Artesia, New Mexico: A Guide to Living, Working & Visiting (2026)

 The Artesia Public Library provides reading programs, computer access, and community meeting space.
 Senior centers and community outreach programs serve residents across all stages of life, reinforcing the community’s identity as a place that takes care of its own.

-What Makes Artesia, NM Different
+What Makes Artesia, New Mexico Different

 Artesia, New Mexico is a community that takes care of its own.
 With 300 days of sunshine, safe neighborhoods, a thriving local economy, and the highest-rated hospital in southeastern New Mexico, it offers a quality of life that’s hard to match anywhere in the region.